WEPH

-WEPH (channel 49) is a religious television station in Tupelo, Mississippi, United States, owned and operated by the Christian Television Network (CTN).
+WEPH (channel 49) is a religious television station in Tupelo, Mississippi, United States, owned by the Christian Television Network (CTN).
 The station's studios are located on County Road 1702 in Tupelo, and its transmitter is located northwest of Woodland, Mississippi.

 History

 The station was founded in October 2010.
 It is the only full-power television station (excepting the MPB stations in Booneville, Oxford and Mississippi State) in northeast Mississippi to have never been affiliated with a major commercial television network.

 Subchannels

 The station's signal is multiplexed: